antonyharfield/tflite-models-audioset-yamnet/README.md

 * `inference.py`: Example code to classify input wav files.
 * `yamnet_test.py`: Simple test of YAMNet installation

+Extensions in this fork:

+* `convert.py`: Converts the YAMNet model to TFLite format.
+* `features_tflite.py`: A waveform-to-spectrogram function compatible with TFLite.
+* `inference_tflite.py`: Example code to classify input files using the converted TFLite model.

 ### Input: Audio Features

 See `features.py`.